SeregPie/THREE.TextTexture/README.md

 `.text = ''`

-The text to write on the canvas.
+Text to write on the canvas.<br/>Changing the value will redraw the canvas if `autoRedraw` is `true`.

 ---